How to Measure Boat Decks without Physical Templates

 - Solve project > Outline panels > Export to CAD/CAM

 Special targets are temporarily placed on the deck (will not damage the boat), and then photos are taken.
 These photos are loaded into PhotoModeler.
 PhotoModeler calculates where the targets and hence the deck surfaces are in 3D space.
-The targets can be purchased or even printed from your own laser printer!
+The targets can be purchased or even printed from your own printer!

-In PhotoModeler you then use a tracing method to outline regions of the deck (such as the edge of non-slip areas).
+In PhotoModeler you then use a tracing method to outline regions of the deck (such as the edge of non-skid areas).
 The output is an accurate 2D drawing with all the deck areas in a cohesive CAD file.

 The CAD file is exported from PhotoModeler and imported into your CAD or CAM software for additional cleanup, and tool path planning for each deck section.
 The deck material is cut and installed.